Toshiyuki Kajiyama

 Toshiyuki Kajiyama (梶山 季之, Kajiyama Toshiyuki) was a Japanese novelist, essayist and journalist active during the Shōwa period of Japan.
-He was known for his popular novels, which included mystery, historical and erotic novels.

 Early life

 Kajiyama was born in Keijo (present day Seoul) in Japanese-occupied Korea, where his father was a civil engineer.
 He lived in Korea to the end of World War II, when he was repatriated together with his parents to his father's home town of Hatsukaichi in Hiroshima Prefecture.
 He was a graduate of the Hiroshima Higher Normal School (the predecessor to Hiroshima University).
 After graduation, he worked as an investigative reporter, and submitted short stories and small articles to literary magazines such as Shukan Shincho and Shūkan Bunshun.
 In 1961, Kajiyama was hospitalized with tuberculosis for three months.